- ‘Head over heels’: A chat with First Dates’ Bella Edwards - 10 March, 2016

 Since being on First Dates, I have actually met a man who I’m totally head over heels in love with.
 He balances out my wild side, but makes me feel so happy and secure as a person.
 I couldn’t wish for anything better in the love department.
 Other then that, I have moved full time to London and am enjoying the fetish and queer nightlife.

-What do you think of your fellow contestant Daniel May’s recent comments about trans people?
+What do you think of a certain fellow contestant’s recent comments about trans people?

 Last year, I was walking through Camden high street with a friend who got called out and harassed in the streets.
 Initially she was angry at them but then it hit her harder.